kj-kenan/SWE573-Kenan-s-Repo/docs/SRS.md

 The system shall prevent empty or duplicate posts from being submitted

 The system shall allow administrators to remove or hide inappropriate posts

+The system shall allow users to specify their available time slots when creating or editing an offer or need post.

 Map